systane/courses/JPA/README.md

 **Common performance problems**

 With Hibernate you can map a relational table to a class, but is impossible to represent perfectly a relational table in the Object Oriented World.
 The **N+1 problem** is an example of this flaw.
+This problem happens in the following situation:

 # **Spring Data**